The McKay correspondence for isolated singularities via Floer theory: Appendix A: Weil divisors, Cartier divisors and Resolutions

 Thus $\mu_w$ has no exceptional divisors for all $w \in \C^*$.

-By the proof of Lemma \ref{lemma Q factorial resolution}, we can construct a very ample line bundle $L$ on $Y$ with a rational section $s$ whose only zeros and poles near $\pi^{-1}(0)$ lie in $\pi^{-1}(0)$.
-Let $D=(s)$ be the associated divisor.
-From now on, by divisor we mean the equivalence class of the divisor.
+\fix{By Remark \ref{Remark can assume piD is zero} (and using the assumption about Weil divisors) we can construct a very ample line bundle $L$ on $Y$ with a rational section $s$ whose only zeros and poles lie in $\pi^{-1}(0)$, in particular $\pi_*(D)=0$ as $\pi$ collapses the divisors in $\pi^{-1}(0)$.
+From now on, by divisor we mean the equivalence class of the divisor.}

 As $\mu_w$ has no exceptional divisors, the $D_w = (\mu_w)_*(D)$ define a smooth family of Weil divisors parameterized by $w \in \C^*$.
 In particular all $D_w$ are homologous.
 Also note that $\pi_*(D_w)=0$, since $\pi_*D=0$ and $\pi$ is $\C^*$-equivariant.